software-assignments-spring2021/spring-2019-music-through-blockchain/README.md

 - download and install ganache from this website: [Ganache](https://truffleframework.com/ganache)
 - download and install metamask from this website: [MetaMask](https://metamask.io/)

-To Start the App:
+To Build and Start the App:

 - run ganache in a quick start workspace
 - go to settings in ganache and change the port to 8545.
 - copy the mnemonic phrase as shown on the top part of the ganache window.
-- in the command line, start the app by inputting
+- in the command line, build and start the app by inputting

 ```
 npm start